eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 There's three relevant inputs to discover a referenced Submodel in Catena-X:
 - The `subprotocolBody` contains two pieces of information, assigned with `=` and separated by `;`:
   - `dspEndpoint` is the URL of the Data Plane where a Data Consumer can negotiate for access to this Submodel.
-  -  When calling the /catalog API of that Data Plane, she should filter for dcat:Dataset entries that have are identified by the `id` mentioned in the subprotocolBody.
+  -  When calling the /catalog API of that Data Plane, she should filter for dcat:Dataset entries that are identified by the `id` mentioned in the subprotocolBody.
 - After having successfully negotiated for a Data Offer associated with the `id`, the Data Consumer can query the Data Plane of the given EDC to access the data.
 For that, she must use the URL given in the Submodel-Descriptor's `href` field and